scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - `timestamp`: Defines the signature creation timestamp.
 This field is OPTIONAL.
 - `metadata`: Can be used to include arbitrary per-protocol metadata.
 This field is OPTIONAL.
-- `associated_data_length`: Specifies the length of data that is covered by the signature but not included in the header and body themselves.
-This data covers information about previous AS entries it is described in[](#sign).
-The value of this field is zero, if no associated data is covered by the signature.
+- `associated_data_length`: Specifies the length of the data covered by the signature but not included within the header or body.
+This data contains information about preceding AS entries, as described in [](#sign).
+The value of this field is zero if no associated data is covered by the signature.

 ##### AS Entry Signed Body {#ase-sign}